 2. Pursue Excellence

 Hone your craft.
 Just as we expect priests to give their best to their parishes, your artistry should reflect the same dedication.
 Half-hearted efforts won’t suffice—we need art that is excellent, impactful, and lasting.
-Your calling as an artist is not a way to chase fame or money, but a way to honor the gifts God has given you.
+Your calling as an artist is not a way to chase fame or money.
+It is a way to honor the gifts God has given you.

 3. Stay in Tune with the Spirit